 Secondary science teachers cover topics in biology, chemistry, physics, or general science — usually in middle or high school — through lectures, labs, and inquiry work.

 A typical day cycles through multiple class periods with mixed lecture, lab work, and assessment.
-Lab setup and safety oversight add real time outside teaching.
+Lab setup and safety oversight add real time outside teaching, and most science teachers describe the actual workday as substantially longer than their teaching schedule.

 Collaboration involves other science teachers, lab staff, and parents.
-What's harder than expected is the safety dimension of lab work — managing students with chemicals or equipment requires constant attention.
+What's harder than expected is the safety dimension of lab work — managing students with chemicals or equipment requires constant attention, and a single careless moment can have real consequences for students and for the teacher's career.

 Where this role sits in the broader career landscape — and where it can take you.